QResearch – high-quality data for world-leading research

 - Sample size calculations.

-Julia Hippisley-Cox told us about QResearch and what it is helping to achieve.
+Julia Hippisley-Cox, Professor of Epidemiology and General Practice at the University of Oxford and QResearch co-founder, told us about QResearch and what it is helping to achieve.

 How did QResearch come about and how were the technical capabilities established?

 It was co-founded by GP academic Professor Julia Hippisley-Cox and Dr David Stables, co-founder of EMIS in 2002.
 EMIS is a leading supplier of healthcare IT systems that was originally established by two GPs to give clinicians access to complete and shared medical records, no matter where patients present for care.